 Pro Tip from Victoria herself: "When you get home only place your blooms in about an inch of water.
 Every three days, cut off the submerged portion of the stems at an angle.
 This method will help keep your flowers fresh longer."

 Now and through the summer, you’ll be able to catch Victoria at some of your favorite Pittsburgh stops.
 Check out their upcoming schedule and of course throw them a follow on Instagram and Facebook.
 You're going to want in on the flower inspo.

 Recently, I had the chance to stop in and check out Board & Brush— a DIY wood sign workshop that opened its doors this past year just north of Pittsburgh.

 I had a truly awesome experience.
 Here's what you need to know:

 How it works

-B&B workshops are three hours long and during that time, a team of instructors guides you through step-by-step how to build a beautiful rustic wooden sign.
-From sanding to staining to assembling to painting, the project is totally your own.
-You get to do it all!
+B&B workshops are about three hours long and during that time, a team of instructors guide you through a step-by-step process.
+From sanding to staining to assembling to painting, the project is totally in your hands.

-*PAUSE* Before I continue, I should preface this post by saying that Board & Brush is for everyone.
+Before I continue, I should preface this post by saying that Board & Brush is for everyone.
 It doesn't require you to be a master woodworker or the next Picasso.
 It's very manageable for all ages and skill levels.
-Not to mention the staff is amazing.
 The B&B team is super friendly and more than happy to help out if you run into any problems.

-FYI: Even though the designs listed online only show one stain and one paint color, the possibilities are pretty much endless.
+Note: Even though the designs listed online only show one stain and one paint color, the possibilities are pretty much endless.
 You can customize your board with a variety of different stains and paint colors.
 You also have the choice to decide just how "rustic" you want your board to look.
-(AKA how much you want to beat it up.)
-My advice: Really go for it.
-It's fun and makes for a really neat final product.

 Here's a quick look at the workshop phases: